-The illustration for guidance in respect of the day count convention and effect of holidays on payments, as required by SEBI Circular No. CIR/ IMD/ DF-1/122/2016 dated November 11, 2016, is furnished at Annexure B.
+The illustration for guidance in respect of the day count convention and effect of holidays on payments, as required by SEBI Circular No. CIR/IMD/DF-1/122/2016 dated November 11, 2016, is furnished at Annexure B on page 308 of this Prospectus.